-I’m all about focusing on the positive girl, but it’s also worth being aware about both sides of the BA story.
+I’m all about focusing on the positive girl, but it’s also worth being aware about both sides of the breast augmentation story.

-Breast enhancement is the top surgical procedure in the U.S.
+Breast augmentation is the top surgical procedure in the U.S.

 In 2011, there were over 300,000 breast augmentations in the U.S.!

 That's a lot of women deciding to get breast implants.

 It's a surgery that, for most women, the benefits far outweigh any possible risks (e.g. complications).

 But, like so many other things in life, there are two sides to most aspects of your breast augmentation journey.
 Here's my round-up of the top 3.

 1. Your Breast Augmentation results aren't instant